An Indigent Defendant is Entitled to a Court-Appointed Lawyer, Not a Lawyer of His Choice

 What is the difference between a court-appointed lawyer and a retained criminal defense attorney?

 Depending on the circumstances, there may be a significant difference in the quality of legal representation between an appointed lawyer and retained counsel.
-The talent, experience, aggressiveness, and reputation of a defense lawyer will likely make a huge difference in the resolution of a case.
-A top lawyer may be able to achieve a dismissal, as compared to a conviction that results with a less-effective lawyer.
-Similarly, a very good attorney can be the difference between a jail or prison sentence and a sentence without incarceration.
+A defense lawyer’s talent, experience, aggressiveness, and reputation will likely make a huge difference in resolving a case.
+A top lawyer may achieve a dismissal compared to a conviction following the appointment of a less effective lawyer.
+Similarly, an excellent attorney can be the difference between a jail or prison sentence and a sentence without incarceration.

 Understanding that there are exceptions to every rule, most retained lawyers can dedicate more time to critically important research, investigation, communication, negotiation, and preparation.
 Unfortunately, some retained lawyers provide lackluster work.
-Conversely, retained defense lawyers who maintain an extraordinary reputation for being top trial lawyers provide a level of service that is unequaled.
+Conversely, retained defense lawyers who maintain an extraordinary reputation for being top trial lawyers provide an unequaled level of service.

 Should I get a court-appointed lawyer?